Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Position reconstruction and simulation study

 While $x_g$ is strongly correlated with the true position, it is not strictly equal to it due to geometric and optical effects, such as the finite fiber diameter, the groove structure, the finite fiber pitch, and photon reflections at the scintillator side surfaces.
 We correct for this discrepancy using a mapping function, which relates the average weighted center of light yield $\overline{x_g}$ to the true position $x_{\mathrm{true}}$:

 The mapping function $f$ is obtained from an optical simulation described in Sec.~\ref{sec:simulation}.
-It is constructed by injecting normally incident 1-GeV muons at known positions, computing $\overline{x_g}$ for each $x_{\mathrm{true}}$, and defining $f$ by linear interpolation of the resulting $x_{\mathrm{true}}$--$\overline{x_g}$ relation.
+It is constructed by injecting normally incident 1~GeV muons at known positions, computing $\overline{x_g}$ for each $x_{\mathrm{true}}$, and defining $f$ by linear interpolation of the resulting relation between $x_{\mathrm{true}}$ and $\overline{x_g}$.
 The reconstructed position is then obtained for each event as $x_{\mathrm{rec}}=f(x_g)$.
-Figure~\ref{fig:correctionfunction} shows the resulting mapping function, overlaid on a 2D-histogram color map of $x_g$ as a function of $x_{\mathrm{true}}$.
-Using the mapping function shown in Fig.~\ref{fig:correctionfunction}, the example event in Fig.~\ref{fig:lightyielddistribution} yields $x_{\mathrm{rec}}=-5.1~\mathrm{mm}$ for $x_g=-4.8~\mathrm{mm}$.
+Figure~\ref{fig:correctionfunction}(\subref{fig:correctionfunction:full}) shows the resulting mapping function, overlaid on a 2D-histogram color map of $x_g$ as a function of $x_{\mathrm{true}}$.
+Figures~\ref{fig:correctionfunction}(\subref{fig:correctionfunction:center}) and \ref{fig:correctionfunction}(\subref{fig:correctionfunction:edge}) show zoomed-in views of the central and edge regions, respectively.
+Using this mapping function, the example event in Fig.~\ref{fig:lightyielddistribution} yields $x_{\mathrm{rec}}=-5.1~\mathrm{mm}$ for $x_g=-4.8~\mathrm{mm}$.